Table of Contents

 2) On-demand Pricing

 On-demand pricing is the most flexible option for GCP users, as it allows them to pay only for the resources they use.
 With this pricing model, users can increase or decrease their usage as needed, and only pay for what they use.
-On-demand pricing is a great option for organizations who have unpredictable workloads or those who want to quickly scale up or down their resources.
+On-demand pricing is a great option for organizations that have unpredictable workloads or those who want to quickly scale up or down their resources.

 • For example, a company might need additional computing power during a growth period, and with On-demand pricing they can quickly add the necessary resources without committing to a long-term contract.